Ashikam263/HealthHub/README.md

      npm run build
      ```

-  ## Tutorials and Resources

-  For a step-by-step guide on building this HealthCare Management System, refer to the detailed tutorial available on our YouTube channel.
-The tutorial covers everything from setting up the development environment to deploying the finished application.

   ## Contributing

   Contributions are welcome!
 If you’d like to contribute to the project, please follow these steps: